 blog to see what students, faculty, and alumni are doing in NYC and around the world.

 Offered both in New York City and at Parsons Paris, the 42-credit program challenges students to explore the interdisciplinary theories and methodologies that have shaped fashion studies and to contribute to the advancement of the field.
 Core and elective courses open up broad perspectives on fashion and its connections with design, production, consumption, imagination, representation, embodiment, and identity.
 Informed by perspectives from a variety of disciplines, courses examine material from art and design history, gender studies, visual studies, film and media studies, anthropology, sociology, and material culture studies.
-MA Fashion Studies offers two pathways, in fashion curation and fashion journalism, enabling students to gain a deeper knowledge of fashion curation and archival practice or fashion journalism through a series of electives offered by the program and throughout The New School.
+In addition to a broader study, MA Fashion Studies offers two pathways, in fashion curation and fashion journalism, enabling students to gain a deeper knowledge of fashion curation and archival practice or fashion journalism through a series of electives offered by the program and throughout The New School.
 Interested students can also explore paths throughout the university by completing the Graduate Certificate in Gender and Sexuality Studies (GSS), designed to promote intellectual collaboration on issues of gender and sexuality in a variety of disciplines.

 The program draws on New York City’s museums, exhibitions, and public events.
 The curriculum also calls for students to observe streets, neighborhoods, and retail environments critical to the fashion system.
 The program sponsors public events, panels, and symposia such as “Fashion Criticism” and “Fashion Curation.”
 Student-led projects, like the journal BIAS, offer students opportunities to publish work and collaborate with MA Fashion Studies peers.